tue-ees-5xwg0/assignments/learning_materials/README.md

       * Install VSCode: Download and install Visual Studio Code from the official website (https://code.visualstudio.com/).
       * Install the Python extension for VSCode: Open VSCode.
 Go to the Extensions view by clicking on the square icon on the sidebar or pressing Ctrl+Shift+X. Search for "Python" in the Extensions Marketplace.
 Click on "Install" next to the "Python" extension offered by Microsoft.
       * Open the project folder in VSCode: Go to File > Open Folder (or press Ctrl+K Ctrl+O) and select the project folder.
       * Set up a virtual environment (optional but recommended): Open the integrated terminal in VSCode by going to View > Terminal.
-Run the following command to install the virtual environment tool: `pip install virtualenv`.
-Navigate to your project folder in the terminal.
-Create a virtual environment by running: `virtualenv venv`.
+Create a virtual environment by running (depending on your Python version): `python3.11 -m venv .venv`.
 Activate the virtual environment: `.\venv\Scripts\activate`.
-Install dependencies: If your project requires any external packages, you can install them using pip while your virtual environment is activated.
+      * Install dependencies: If your project requires any external packages, you can install them using pip while your virtual environment is activated.
 For example: `pip install <package_name>`.
       * Start coding
     * Use WSL + vscode
+      * Installation of Python: You can install Python within WSL using the package manager of your Linux distribution (e.g., apt for Ubuntu).
+Open a terminal in your WSL instance and run: `sudo apt update` and
+      `sudo apt install python3 python3-pip`.
+      * Integration with VSCode: Visual Studio Code on Windows can seamlessly integrate with WSL.
+After installing VSCode on Windows, install the Remote - WSL extension.
+Open VSCode, and you'll see an icon in the bottom-left corner (green rectangle with a greater-than symbol) indicating that you're connected to WSL.
+Open a folder within WSL by navigating to it in the terminal and typing `code .`.
+      * Setting up a virtual environment: `python3 -m venv venv` and `source venv/bin/activate`
+      * Installing dependencies: Install Python packages using pip within the activated virtual environment: `pip install <package_name>`.
+      * Running Python code: You'll be running Python code within the WSL environment, so ensure that you're executing commands within the WSL terminal in VSCode.
+Run/debug your Python code as usual within VSCode.

   * Configure in macOS
 * Python classes, encapsulation
 * Make small re-usable functions